hl7ch/ch-lab-order/input/pagecontent/index.md

 This artefact includes content from SNOMED Clinical Terms&reg; (SNOMED CT&reg;) which is copyright of the International Health Terminology Standards Development Organisation (IHTSDO).
 Implementers of these artefacts must have the appropriate SNOMED CT Affiliate license - for more information contact <http://www.snomed.org/snomed-ct/getsnomed-ct> or info@snomed.org.

 This artefact includes content from LOINC®.
 This content LOINC® is copyright © 1995 Regenstrief Institute, Inc. and the LOINC Committee, and available at no cost under the license at <http://loinc.org/terms-of-use>.

+### Safety Considerations
+This implementation guide defines data elements, resources, formats, and methods for exchanging healthcare data between different participants in the healthcare process.
+As such, clinical safety is a key concern.
+Additional guidance regarding safety for the specification’s many and various implementations is available at: [https://www.hl7.org/FHIR/safety.html](https://www.hl7.org/FHIR/safety.html).

+Although the present specification does gives users the opportunity to observe data protection and data security regulations, its use does not guarantee compliance with these regulations.
+Effective compliance must be ensured by appropriate measures during implementation projects and in daily operations.
+The corresponding implementation measures are explained in the standard.
+In addition, the present specification can only influence compliance with the security regulations in the technical area of standardisation.
+It cannot influence organisational and contractual matters.

 ### IP Statements
 This document is licensed under Creative Commons "No Rights Reserved" ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).